• Skip to primary navigation

 • For the dough, place yeast, sugar and warm buttermilk in the bowl of an electric mixer fitted with the dough hook attachment.
 Add eggs and melted butter and stir to combine.

 • Weigh out the flour into a separate bowl.
-Add ¾ of the amount of flour to the other ingredients.
+Add 4 cups of flour to the other ingredients.
 Add salt and food colouring and knead.

-• Add in remaining flour, a tablespoon at a time, until the dough just cleans the side of the bowl.
+• Add in remaining flour, ¼ cup at a time, until the dough just cleans the side of the bowl.
 You may not need to use all the flour.
 If the dough is still sticky, remove it to a floured surface and knead by hand for a few minutes.

 • Place the dough into a greased bowl, cover with plastic wrap, and place in a warm environment until it doubles in size, about 1 hour.